Architectural, Building, Construction, Design and Engineering Forensics

 The company is led by David A. Doddridge who has over 50,000 hours of hands-on experience owning, operating and working in construction and building inspection companies.
 We employ building & construction experts such as; engineers, architects, contractors, building inspectors and construction managers.

 D.A.
-Doddridge & Associates has worked with attorneys throughout New England providing the following technical assistance:
+Doddridge & Associates has worked with attorneys throughout New York and New England providing the following technical assistance:

 Slip and Fall/Worker Injuries